apognu/diagascode/README.md

 To run the example, move there and run `npm exec diagascode` to generate an image, or `npm exec vite` to launch a Web server serving the diagram.

+### YAML

+This README focuses on describing the diagram as code.
+You can also use YAML (or plain Javascript objects) to describe it.
+It is your responsibility to use a loader capable of reading the raw YAML file and turn it into a Javascript object.
+Once it is done, you can call `Canvas.fromYaml(obj)` instead of describing your diagram.

+You can find an example of YAML file [here](./examples/diagram.yml)

 ## Canvas

 A canvas represents one diagram, it starts by being instantiated, and ends by being drawn.
 In between, you can add settings and components to it.